purnelldj/ml_template/README.md

 or to test

 ```
-traintest stage=test
+traintest stage=test ckpt_path=path/to/ckpt.ckpt
 ```

-you could also change model parameters from the command line, for example
+you could also change parameters from the command line, for example

 ```
-traintest model.lr=0.001
+traintest model.optimizer.lr=0.001
 ```
+a hierarchy of configuration files is found in [src/conf](src/conf) and the default parameters are stored in [src/conf/main.yaml](src/conf/main.yaml).

 ## logging